THE TRUE EVIDENCE

 Acts 1:8: But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

-Consider and weigh out carefully these two words − "power" and "witnesses".
-The Greek word for "power" is "dunamis", meaning force or miraculous power.
-The Greek word for "witnesses" is "martus".
-It is literally means a witness, or by analogy (figuratively), a martyr.
-It is thus clear that when the Holy Spirit comes upon a believer, he is given power and he is to be a witness − a witness of what he knows, what he receives, from God.
+Consider and weigh out carefully these two words — “power” and “witnesses”.
+The Greek word for “power” is “dunamis”, meaning force or miraculous power.
+The Greek word for “witnesses” is “martus”.
+It literally means a witness, or by analogy (figuratively), a martyr.
+It is thus clear that when the Holy Spirit comes upon a believer, he is given power and he is to be a witness — a witness of what he knows, what he receives, from God.
 He will have the strength and intensity to stand up for the Truth he received.
 He will bear witness to the Truth.
 He will be true to the facts.
 He will be a martyr for the Truth he possesses.
 He will die for the Truth.

-But firstly, what is this power?
+So, what is this power?

 John 1:12: But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: